I’ve been writing about American women artists since my book on Isadora Duncan was published in 1995.

 Each one raised more questions than it answered.
 By the time I took another vacation in Santa Fe, re-visiting the museum and Abiquiu home, I felt a book brewing.

-I have an idea about the book, but nothing concrete.
+I have the book (mostly) researched and fully outlined.
+Now I am writing chapters.
 This website is part of my process.
 It’s a place for me to think out loud.

 Professionally, I’m a hybrid writer — part scholar, part journalist.
 A former daily newspaper feature writer and a former university professor, I love archival research and I love to tell a good story.